More on Pregabalin

 Most anticonvulsants like Pregabalin should not be mixed with alcohol although sometimes the information on this is contradictory.

 The best to do if you’re not sure is to speak to a medical professional.
-Please call our 24-Hour Helpline: 01721 728118.
+Please call our Helpline: 0808 271 7500.

-When doing so, you should be honest about what other substances you take as it may just end up saving your life.
+When doing so, you should be honest about what other substances you take as they may just end up saving your life.

 If you’ve already taken Pregabalin after drinking alcohol and you’re worried about the dangers, the important thing is to remain calm if you’re not experiencing any immediate symptoms.